deng-ai-lab/UniCM/README.md

 # A Unified Framework for Consistency Generative Modeling

-This repository is the official implementation of *A Unified Framework for Consistency Generative Modeling.*
+This repository is the official implementation of *Towards a Unified Framework for Consistency Generative Modeling.*

 <div align="center">